Site-specific light art for Laakirchen and special exhibition at the Austrian Papermaking Museum Municipality of Laakirchen / Steyrermühl.

 Maria Plschkova, organ

-CHROMOTOPIC LANDSCAPES und PHOTONICS
+CHROMOTOPIC LANDSCAPES and PHOTONICS